F23-CS131-YUEN-17240/.github/profile/README.md

    - Include your name and a brief descriptor in the file name e.g., `Smith_DL_Presentation.mp4`.

 ## 4. **Submission:**
-   - All project files must be uploaded to the GitHub repository by [submission deadline].
+   - All project files must be uploaded to the GitHub repository by December 3rd, 2023.
    - Presentation video should be uploaded in the `presentation/` directory.
    - Source code, if any, should be uploaded in the `src/` directory.
    - Any accompanying documentation should be uploaded in the `docs/` directory.